bobasicuanita/Movie-Search-buy/README.md

 In the beginning I considered using Redux and Redux Thunk but since the project was not large enough I decided to develop it with the similar useReducer Hook method.

+The application is quite responsive on mobile devices.

 External Modules Used:
    1) @material-ui/icons
    2) node-sass